justanyone2023/OpenPerf-images/README.md

 ​	•	Defines the domain each framework is intended for.

-​	•	**OpenPerf** is designed for evaluating projects within the OSS (open-source software) ecosystem, while other benchmarks like **ImageNet** focus on image classification or specific machine learning domains like **MLPerf** for hardware-based ML performance.
+​	•	**OpenPerf** is designed for evaluating projects within the open-source software (OSS) ecosystem and encompasses a wide range of benchmark categories, including data type dimensions (such as Graph and Time-Series) and task dimensions (such as Classification and Regression), thereby incorporating the characteristics of most benchmarks.
+In contrast, other benchmarks like ImageNet focus on image classification, while specialized machine learning benchmarks such as MLPerf are dedicated to assessing hardware-based machine learning performance.

 ​	2.	**Benchmarks**: